Guide to Exploring the Charming Walled City of Cartagena

 Where to Go for Relaxed Drinks

-Townhouse’s rooftop was always one of my favorite places for cocktails, and there is good appetizer style food there too.
+Townhouse’s rooftop has always been one of my favorite places for cocktails, and there is good appetizer style food there too.
 They also do a nice all you can eat and drink brunch on the weekends.

 El Mirador has a great view of the Clocktower.

-Both of those are better night time spots due to the angle of the sunset, but if you want some sunset drinks, there are some nice options too.
+Those are better for night time due to the angle of the sunset, but if you want some sunset drinks, there are some nice options too.

 Hotel Movich’s rooftop bar has arguably the best view in the city.